An endangered species emerges from the shadows.

 To map human activity, Linkie used the Human Footprint Index.
 Linkie had never used the index before, but it is well known within conservation circles, he said.
-Archived at the NASA Socioeconomic Data and Applications Center (SEDAC), the index features human population densities and elevations, land use, travel routes, villages, and coasts.
+Archived at NASA's Socioeconomic Data and Applications Center (SEDAC), the index features human population densities and elevations, land use, travel routes, villages, and coasts.
 The higher the index, the more human disturbance there is.
 “When you look at patterns of change around these landscapes,” Linkie said, “they all tend to emanate out of these areas with higher index, meaning areas that might be at lower elevation, might be closer to roads, or might be closer to villages.”

 After choosing nineteen sites containing a total of 1,128 camera traps, Linkie looked for tapirs in photographs taken between 1997 and 2011.
 The sites spanned protected conservation parks and unprotected areas in Myanmar, Thailand, Malaysia, and the Indonesian island of Sumatra.
 It was impossible to tell whether the traps captured snapshots of different tapirs each time or the same tapir over and over.
 But what the photographs could show was overall tapir “occupancy,” revealing which areas tapirs occupied, and which they did not.